Shopify/ruby-lsp/jekyll/addons.markdown

       def create_hover_listener(response_builder, node_context, index, dispatcher)
         # Use the listener factory methods to instantiate listeners with parameters sent by the LSP combined with any
-        # pre-computed information in the addon.
+        # pre-computed information in the add-on.
 These factory methods are invoked on every request
         Hover.new(client, response_builder, @config, dispatcher)
       end
     end